salahudinayubi/KIPS-DEMO/README.md

 # KIPS-DEMO
-this is the first demo class on Git
+this is the first demo class on Git at 13 sep onm saturday